gjtorikian/html-proofer/README.md

 If caching is enabled, HTMLProofer writes to a log file called *tmp/.htmlproofer/cache.log*.
 You should probably ignore this folder in your version control system.

-On the CLI, you can provide the `--timeframe` or `--storage-dir` arguments to control the cache behavior.
+On the CLI, you can provide the `--cache` argument to set the configuration.
+This is parsed using `JSON.parse` and mapped on top of the default configuration values so that they can be overridden.

 ### Caching with continuous integration